Note: This App is best viewed on a desktop or tablet.

 Also, please enable cookies.

 In order to compare the burden of tax systems across states, there must be a common yardstick.
-The most common yardstick is to measure tax collections against the size of the economy as defined by total personal income (which is mostly wages and salaries, interest, dividends, and rent, and personal current transfer receipts [Social Security, Medicare, and Medicaid]).
-Based on this metric, state and local taxes consumed 10.3 cents our every dollar earned in America, or 10.3 percent of personal income in FY 2013.
-And the tax burden has grown by a whopping 42.7 percent to 10.3 percent in FY 2013 from 7.2 percent in FY 1950.
+The most common yardstick is to measure tax collections against the size of the economy as defined by total private sector share of personal income (which is personal income minus government compensation and personal current transfer receipts [Social Security, Medicare, and Medicaid]).
+Based on this metric, state and local taxes consumed 14.4 cents our every dollar earned in America, or 14.4 percent of personal income in FY 2015.
+And the tax burden has grown by a whopping 66 percent to 14.4 percent in FY 2015 from 8.7 percent in FY 1950.

 Having a clear understanding of the tax burden is important because taxes matter to the countless number of economic decisions made everyday in our economy.
 Taxes influence the location of businesses, where people shop, and the wealth of nations.
 Unfortunately, many taxes are hidden and make it nearly impossible for the average American to understand.
 The goal of the analysis presented here is to shed light on America's tax burden so that taxpayers and policymakers can make better decisions.